 - activity duration;

-- time of the year when it can be done;
+- time of the year when one can book a tour;

 - distance, if it is a route;